Are you looking for the best things to do in Malta?

 5. Go on a boat trip to Comino

-You can visit Comino on a boat trip – most trips depart from the touristy towns of Sliema and Bugibba.
+You can visit Comino on a boat trip.
+Most boats depart from the touristy towns of Sliema and Bugibba.

-Tip: The Blue Lagoon can get very busy in summer, with boats loaded with tourists constantly pulling into the bay.
+The Blue Lagoon can get very busy in summer, with boats full of tourists constantly pulling into the bay.
 Only visit if you don’t mind crowds.
-Read more Malta tips.

 6. Spend Sunday morning in Marsaxlokk